stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 I'm now going to assume I can use the jargon talked about in those videos.

+## Rough intuition

 Suppose we're considering country fixed effects.

-I tend to think of fixed effects regressions as adding a dummy variable for each country, so that each country gets its own Y intercept in a scatter plot of the regressor of interest on the outcome variable.
+I tend to think of fixed effects regressions as adding a dummy variable for each country, so that each country gets its own Y intercept in a scatter plot where the X axis is the regressor of interest (GDP per capita) on the outcome variable on the Y axis (GHG emissions per capita).

 You might also have heard of fixed effects as "de-meaning."